roesti-rs/dynamic_services/README.md

 derive macro.

 Provide an impl for your MyConsumer with the `#[dynamic_services]` annotation.
-For now the annotation needs to provide the path to the current impl file, e.g. if you would declare `use mypkg::consumer::MyConsumer` then `path` must be `mypkg::consumer`.
+For now the annotation needs to provide the path to the current impl file as the path attribute, e.g. if you would declare `use mypkg::consumer::MyConsumer` then `path` must be `mypkg::consumer`.

 ```
 #[dynamic_services(path=mypkg::consumer)]
 impl MyConsumer {
-  // Called after the constructor has been called.
   #[activator]
   pub fn activate(&self, ts: &TidalService) {
     println!("MyConsumer Activated... {} - {:?}", ts.next_event(), self.tidal);